dagirard/NativeGeometry/README.md

 NativeGeometry is an enhanced geometry manager for LiveCode.

-NativeGeometry allows you to create quickly a complex and localizable graphical user interface, that is as fast as your own script and with the ease of use of the built-in Revolution Geometry manager!
+NativeGeometry allows you to create quickly a complex and localizable graphical user interface, that is as fast as your own script and with the ease of use of the built-in LiveCode Geometry manager!

 # How to get started?